josedolz/LiviaNET/README.md

   * Features:
     * Several activation functions supported.
     * Stochastic gradient descent and RmsProp optimizers.
-    * Matlab and Nifti format supported.
+    * Images in Matlab^1 and Nifti format supported.
     * Loading of pre-trained weights at different layers.